bradymonks/streaming-06-smart-smoker/README.md

 I went with three separate consumers.
 From there, I added little by little to each.
 I started with just receiving the temperature, then I sent the time with the temperature so that I could apply the time stamp to the alert.
 Once I was able to send the proper alerts back to the producer with the correct timestamp, I started working on the email alerts.
 Like I said, I was struggling to get the tomllib module imported until I found that it might be under a different name.
 I copied the function into each consumer and triggered it whenever the food/smoker stalled out.
 For the sake of time, I set sleep to (1) so that I could code more efficiently and troubleshoot quicker.

+# Clear vs. Project Files

+While tinkering with the code, I often was stopping the consumers and producer at different times, so my queues would get uneven.
+I kept my consumer scripts from the last module in as CLEAR files so that I could easily clear the queues before I implement new code with the PROJECT files.

 # Screenshots

 ![Concurrent Processes](ConcurrentProcesses.png)